What Is Included in an Employment Background Check?

 In many states, medical records are also confidential.
 But employers may not make hiring decisions based on an applicant's disability.
 They may only inquire about your ability to perform a certain job.

 The best way to prepare for a background check is to be aware of the information that an employer might find.

-It's really important to be careful what you post on social media, blogs, and other internet sites.
+In addition, it’s important to be careful what you post on social media and in other online content.
 The chances of someone finding information that could be damaging to your career are high.
 Your best bet is to be careful about what you post and to presume that what you post is public, despite any privacy settings you may have.

 Most importantly, make sure your resume and job applications are accurate and truthful.
-If you lie you might not get caught right away, but you will probably get caught at some point.
-It's not worth not getting hired, getting fired, or ruining your employment history because you thought your resume might need some enhancing.
+If you lie you might not get caught right away, but the truth will eventually come out.
+It's not worth not getting hired—or fired —because you thought your resume might need some enhancing.

 The information contained in this article is not legal advice and is not a substitute for such advice.
 State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.

 EEOC.gov.
 “Background Checks: What Employers Need to Know.”
 Accessed July 11, 2020.

 FTC.gov.
 “Fair Credit Reporting Act.”
 Accessed July 11, 2020.

 SHRM.
 “FCRA 101: How to Avoid Risky Background Checks.”
 Accessed July 11, 2020.

 National Center for Education Statistics.
 “Protecting the Privacy of Student Education Records.”
 Accessed July 11, 2020.